 Retirement can sneak up on us before we feel ready.
 This is what makes investing in retirement plans sooner than later so important.
 A deferred compensation program is one retirement plan that offers unique benefits.
 Exploring what this involves and how to apply might make your retirement process easier.
-However, if bankruptcy is becoming a major issue, then try talking with a Kingsport bankruptcy attorney about your options.
+However, if bankruptcy is becoming a major issue, then try talking with a Chattanooga bankruptcy attorney about your options.

 What is a Deferred Compensation Plan?